 The Cadence Academic Network manages a page for discussion and opportunities on LinkedIn, and information can also be found on the Cadence Academic Network webpage.
 On LinkedIn, the groups are moderated by the lead institutions of the Academic Network, ensuring a constant flow of reviewed information relevant to academia.

 The Computer and Network Systems division is using Cadence technology extensively in both teaching and research.

 In the context of the Cadence Academic Network, we below list some of our activities in research and education that harness EDA tools from Cadence.
 For further information, contact the head of the VLSI Research Group Professor Per Larsson-Edefors.

 - Cadence tools for both cell-based and custom ASIC flows are extensively used

-in our research; see the publications list for the Computer engineering division.
+in our research; see the publications list for the Computer and Network Systems division.

 - ls, a design space exploration environment for energy-efficient processors,

 poster at CDNLive EMEA 2010.
 The FlexTools toolchain helps

 the designer configure the FlexCore processor architecture so it can execute the

 application's C code in an energy-efficient manner.
 Mary parts of the toolchain,